apache/gravitino/docs/lakehouse-iceberg-catalog.md

 | `jdbc-initialize` | Whether to initialize meta tables when create Jdbc catalog                                              | `true`        | No       | 0.2.0         |

 :::caution
-Your must download the corresponding JDBC driver to the `catalogs/lakehouse-iceberg/libs` directory.
+You must download the corresponding JDBC driver to the `catalogs/lakehouse-iceberg/libs` directory.
 :::

 ### Catalog operations